modmore/docs/en/02_ConsentFriend/v1/02_Functionality/02_Default_Services.md

 | Contextual Consent Only | No                                              |
 | Cookies                 | Cookie: consentfriend<br>Path: ''<br>Domain: '' |

+This service can be imported with the [consentFriend service YAML file](../yaml/consentfriend_consentFriend.yml)

 ### Session

 | Setting                 | Value                                       |